 This post contains affiliate links.
 We may earn a small commission when you buy through our links — at no extra cost to you.

-Best for Solo/duo Campers
+Best for Solo/duo Weekend

-BougeRV CR22 23qt
+BougeRV CR22 23QT

 Key Features